 Mark-to-Market Election.
 Alternatively, if our ordinary shares or ADSs are treated as "marketable stock," a U.S. Holder would be allowed to make a "mark-to-market" election with respect to our ordinary shares or ADSs, provided the U.S. Holder completes and files IRS Form 8621 in accordance with the relevant instructions and related Treasury Regulations.
-A "mark-to-market" election will be unavailable with respect to our Warrants and Pre-funded Warrants.
+A "mark-to-market" election will not be available with respect to our Warrants and Pre-funded Warrants.
 If the election is made, the U.S. Holder generally would include as ordinary income in each taxable year the excess, if any, of the fair market value of our ordinary shares or ADSs at the end of the taxable year over such holder's adjusted tax basis in such shares or ADSs.
-The U.S. Holder would also be permitted an ordinary loss in respect of the excess, if any, of the unaver the end of the taxable year, but only to the extent of the net amount previously included in income as a result of the mark-to-market election.
-A U.S. Holder's tax basis in our ordinary shares or ADSs would be treated as ordinary income, and any loss realized on the sale, exchange or other disposition of our ordinary shares or ADSs would be treated as ordinary income, and any loss in excess of such amount will be treated as capital loss.
+The U.S. Holder would also be permitted an ordinary loss in respect of the excess, if any, of the U.S. Holder's adjusted tax basis in our ordinary shares or ADSs over their fair market value at the end of the taxable year, but only to the extent of the net amount previously included in income as a result of the mark-to-market election.
+A U.S. Holder's tax basis in our ordinary shares or ADSs would be adjusted to reflect any such income or loss amount.
+Gain realized on the sale, exchange or other disposition of our ordinary shares or ADSs would be treated as ordinary income, and any loss realized on the sale, exchange or other disposition of our ordinary shares or ADSs would be treated as ordinary loss to the extent that such loss does not exceed the net mark-to-market gains previously included in income by the U.S. Holder, and any loss in excess of such amount will be treated as capital loss.
 Amounts treated as ordinary income will not be eligible for the favorable tax rates applicable to qualified dividend income or long-term capital gains.

 Generally, stock will be considered marketable stock if it is "regularly traded" on a "qualified exchange" within the meaning of applicable Treasury Regulations.
 A class of stock is regularly traded on an exchange during any calendar year during which such class of stock is traded, other than in de minimis quantities, on at least 15 days during each calendar quarter.
 To be marketable stock, our ordinary shares and ADSs must be regularly traded on a qualifying exchange (i) in the United States that is registered with the SEC or a national market system established pursuant to the Exchange Act or (ii) outside the United States that is properly regulated and meets certain trading, listing, financial disclosure and other requirements.
-Our ordinary shares should constitute "marketable stock" as long as they remain listed on the OTC and/or the NYSE American.
-While we believe that our ADSs may be treated as marketable stock for purposes of the PFIC rules so long as they are listed on the OTC and/or the NYSE American and are regularly traded, the IRS has not provided a list of the exchanges that meet the foregoing requirements and thus no assurance can be provided that our ADSs will be (or will remain) treated as marketable stock for purposes of the PFIC rules.
+Our ordinary shares should constitute "marketable stock" as long as they remain listed on the TASE and are regularly traded.
+Our ADSs will be listed on the OTC and/or the NYSE American.
+While we believe that our ordinary shares and ADSs may be treated as marketable stock for purposes of the PFIC rules as they are listed on the TASE and the OTC and/or the NYSE American, as applicable, and are regularly traded, the IRS has not provided a list of the exchanges that meet the foregoing requirements and thus no assurance can be provided that our ordinary shares and/or ADSs will be (or will remain) treated as marketable stock for purposes of the PFIC rules.